-29Another interesting angle to explore would be the extent to which firms drew down their credit lines during the crisis (e.g Ivashina and Scharfstein, 2010; Acharya et al., 2021; Greenwald, Krainer and Pascal, 2020; Chodorow-Reich et al. (2021)).
+&lt;sup>25Another interesting angle to explore would be the extent to which firms drew down their credit lines during the crisis (e.g Ivashina and Scharfstein, 2010; Acharya et al., 2021; Greenwald, Krainer and Pascal, 2020; Chodorow-Reich et al., 2021).
 Unfortunately, this information is not available in the dataset we use.

-30These tend to be larger SMEs.
+&lt;sup>26These tend to be larger SMEs.
 In unreported regressions we verify the existence of a persistent and growing investment gap between cash-rich and cash-poor SMEs for this subsample of SMEs as well (results available upon request).